microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-overview.md

 ![Sales Overview KPIs screenshot](/business-central/media/sales/sales-overview-kpis.png "Sales Overview KPIs- Screenshot")

-Additionally, the CEO can view insights on the top 5 most profitable items, top 5 customers by sales amount, and the top 5 salespeople.
+Additionally, the CEO can view insights on the top 5 most profitable items, top 5 customers by sales amount, and the Salesperson ladder.
 The report gives the CEO a concise snapshot of the company’s sales performance, with the ability to slice the report by a large number dimensions.

 ---

-TO DO//**For the management team**

-For the Sales team, the report can be used to idenfity sales amounts over any given period.
-It can be used to identify which Customers, Items or Salespeople are performing worse than expecting.

 **Target Audience**

 - Sales Staff
 - Sales People

-**Example Scenario:** A Salesperson is going to a customer sites and wants to identify recent trends for this customer.
-They are able to quickly identify recent sales to this customer and identify which Items the customer frequently orders vs items they are not ordering.
+**Example Scenario:**

 ---

-TO DO//**For the sales team**

-For the Sales team, the report can be used to idenfity sales amounts over any given period.
-It can be used to identify which Customers, Items or Salespeople are performing worse than expecting.

 **Target Audience**

 - Sales Staff
 - Sales People

-**Example Scenario:** A Salesperson is going to a customer sites and wants to identify recent trends for this customer.
-They are able to quickly identify recent sales to this customer and identify which Items the customer frequently orders vs items they are not ordering.
+**Example Scenario:**